awilli1186/wee-website/content/blog/wee-2.1-released.md

   seoDesc: A new feature-packed version of Wee has been released.
 ---

-2.1 is an exciting milestone for Wee and brings some exciting new features.
+2.1 is an exciting milestone for Wee and brings some exciting new features!